-A study of the movement of psychoactive drugs into, around and out of the body, with an emphasis on the drug's site of action, therapeutic effects, side effects and possible clinical uses.
-Prerequisite: PSY 100: PSY 321 or PSY 331 or BIO 312; junior standing.
-Offered Annually.
+The course surveys the neurochemical, physiological, and behavioral effects of the major classes of psychoactive drugs, including therapeutic agents and drugs of use/abuse.
+Special emphasis is on the drug's site of action, therapeutic effects, side effects, and clinical uses for psychiatric diagnoses.
+Also included is discussion on psychedelic-assisted therapies and the link between the gut microbiome and health.
+Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312; junior standing.
+Offered Occasionally.

 Advanced Social Psychology

-The course will provide coverage of methodology and statistics most frequently encountered in social psychology and cover topics both of classic and current interest such as stereotypes and prejudice, medical social psychology, environmental psychology, social interdependence, leadership, and power.
-Prerequisite: completion of Psychology Milestones 1 & 2; Grade of "B" or higher in PSY 241 or SOC 330; STAT 145; junior standing.
+The course will provide coverage of methodology most frequently encountered in social psychology and cover topics both of classic and current interest such as stereotypes and prejudice, evolutionary psychology, interpersonal and group dynamics, leadership, and power.
+Prerequisite: grade of "B" or higher in PSY 241 or SOC 330; STAT 145.
 Offered Occasionally.

 Racism and Oppression

 This course focuses on psychological theory and research regarding individual, group, historical, institutional, and societal causes of racism and oppression.
 The manifestations and consequences of racism and oppression are examined as are the challenges inherent in reducing racism and oppression.
 Both historical and contemporary racism and oppression in a global context are analyzed.
-Prerequisite: ERS 100 or PSY 241 or PSY 285 or SOC 330; junior standing.
-Students with credit in ERS/PSY 443 cannot earn credit in ERS/PSY 442.
-(Cross-listed with ERS/PSY; may only earn credit in one department.)
+Prerequisite: one of the following: ERS 100, RGS 100, PSY 241, PSY 285, or SOC 330; junior standing.
+Students with credit in PSY/RGS 443 cannot earn credit in PSY/RGS 442.
+(Cross-listed with PSY/RGS; may only earn credit in one department.)
 Offered Occasionally.

 Prejudice and Stigma

 This course explores the psychological underpinnings of prejudice and stigma from an empirical, research-based perspective.
 In addition to covering well-recognized forms of prejudice such as racism, the course examines discrimination more broadly in terms of its impact on those who stigmatize and those who are stigmatized.
 Prerequisite: PSY 100; PSY 241 or SOC 330; PSY 321 or PSY 331.
-Students with credit in ERS/PSY 442 may not earn credit in ERS/PSY 443.
-(Cross-listed with ERS/PSY; may only earn credit in one department.)
+Students with credit in PSY/RGS 442 may not earn credit in PSY/RGS 443.
+(Cross-listed with PSY/RGS; may only earn credit in one department.)
 Offered Occasionally.

-An academically relevant field experience for majors in psychology.
-The field experience will be arranged through Career Services and supervised by psychology instructional coordinator.
-No more than three credits may be applied to a major in psychology.
-Prerequisite: PSY 100, PSY 210; cumulative GPA of 2.30; junior standing; completion of Psychology Milestones 1 & 2.
+This is a practical and guided learning experience in the field of psychology, where the student intern's duties and responsibilities are tailored to the needs of the approved site in connection to the student's abilities.
+Students participate in course activities that connect their experiential learning with their academics.
+This supervised experience is arranged through Career Services and supervised by the psychology instructional coordinator.
+No more than four credits may be applied to a major in psychology.
+Prerequisite: PSY 100, PSY 212; cumulative GPA of 2.30; psychology major; junior standing.
 Consent of instructor.
 Offered Fall, Spring, Summer.